Two statistical problems for multivariate mixture distributions: A distributional discrepancy for model-based clusterings

-drawn from distributions $P$ and $Q$, each being a mixture of $m$ multivariate Gaussian or $t$-distributions.
-Let $P_\ell$ and $Q_r$ be the empirical distributions of $\aleph_1$ and $\aleph_2$.
-Applying Theorems~\ref{T:gaussmixture} and~\ref{T:tmixture}, the discrepancy between the clusters is measured by the average of the projected KS-distances between $P_\ell$ and $Q_r$ along a strong sm-uniqueness set of random directions (Theorem~\ref{T:ssmu}).
+Applying Theorems~\ref{T:gaussmixture} and~\ref{T:tmixture}, the discrepancy between the empirical distributions $P_{\ell}$ and $Q_{r}$, and hence between the underlying fitted distributions $P$ and $Q$, is measured by the average of the projected KS distances along a strong sm-uniqueness set of random directions.

 For each direction $u_i$, denote the projected samples by

 with corresponding empirical CDFs $F_{1i}$ and $F_{2i}$.
 The one-dimensional Kolmogorov--Smirnov statistic is

 We then define